dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Homework 8 - TAMP (Learning).md

 This method can be widely applied to robotics, where robots need to perform tasks with abstract and limited instructions.
 With its capability to translate a task into a sequence of sub-actions, SayCan can eliminate the necessity to set specific pre-defined actions for high-level task planning.
 ## Assumptions and limitations

-It assumes that LLM can generate relavant a
+It relys on the pre-defined